Skip to main content

 Efficacy Results

-Major efficacy outcome using RAPNO-LGG criteria1
+Major efficacy outcome: ORR using RAPNO-LGG criteria1

 Overall response rate